MasTec Inc at UBS Global TMT Conference (Virtual) Transcript

 Steven Fisher - UBS Investment Bank, Research Division - Executive Director and Senior Analyst

 Okay.
-Good afternoon, everyone.
-I'm Steve Fisher, UBS Machinery and Engineering Construction Analyst.
-We are very pleased to have with us the management of MasTec.
-They've done a great job building businesses across end markets that have strong growth potential.
+Good afternoon, good morning.
+I'm Steve Fisher, UBS Machinery and Engineering Construction analyst.
+Welcome to the UBS TMT Conference.
+We're really pleased to have the management of MasTec with us again this year, and it's the third year now in a row that we've had MasTec.
+We have Jose Mas, CEO; George Pita, Executive Vice President and CFO; and Marc Lewis, Vice President of Investor Relations.

-We have Jose Mas, Chairman and Chief Executive; George Pita, Executive Vice President and Chief Financial Officer; and Marc Lewis, Vice President of Investor Relations.
-If anyone has any questions during this fireside chat format, please e-mail me directly, [email protected].
+This will be a fireside chat.
+If you have questions, please use, The Ask Question feature and the questions will come right to me.
+Just before we get started, as a research analyst, I'm required to provide certain disclosures relating to the nature of our own relationships and that of UBS on any company with which we express a view during this session today and you can find these disclosures at www.ubs.com/disclosures or I can provide them to you after the call.

-Just before we get started as a research analyst, I am required to provide certain disclosures related to the nature of my own relationship and that of UBS with any company, on which I express a view on this call today.
-These disclosures are available at www.ubs.com/disclosures.
-Alternatively, please reach out to me, and I can provide them to you after the call.
+So welcome team.
+Thanks very much for being with us.
+I'll turn it

 MasTec Inc at UBS Global TMT Conference (Virtual) Transcript